 After the climax, especially on a time-sensitive medium like television, you want to wrap up your story as quickly as possible.
 Star Wars does it in like two minutes, if that.
 In TV, you’re gonna want to do it even quicker than that.
 A post-commercial tag scene is a fun way to tie up loose ends.
 Speaking of…

 Talking about acts and act breaks in television is a little bit different.
 Not because the three act structure doesn’t apply, but because “acts” in the script are defined by how many commercial breaks there are and where they fall.
 Which depends mostly on the network that the show is on.
 Until the last decade or so, most half-hour television shows would have a commercial break halfway through the episode.
 So shows would get split into two acts.
 The end of the first act wouldn’t end with the end of the dramatic first act, but rather with the midpoint (the Cheers pilot follows this structure).
 When I worked on a show on Nickelodeon, we also followed this act structure.
 But I think that’s because by law there are fewer commercials on kid’s television.

-My last job was writing for a show on Netflix, which has no commercial breaks.
+I wrote on a show for Netflix, which has no commercial breaks.
 So we split the scripts into three acts anyway for our own (and production) purposes.
 I’ll get into how to break that down in the script stage part of this series.

 Personally, when I’m writing a sample pilot, I split it up into three acts and split those act breaks along the traditional dramatic three act structure.
 I also use a cold open in the beginning and a short one page tag at the end.
 I’d recommend splitting your pilot into three acts just because that’s what most shows do now and it’s the easiest way to do it.
 Whether you use a cold open or a tag is up to you, but most shows do use cold opens nowadays.
 Also, I think Fox shows have four acts.
 So if you’re writing a spec script for another show, see how many commercial breaks it has, where they fall, and adjust accordingly.